melaniekircheis/Optimal-parameter-choice-for-regularized-Shannon-sampling-formulas/README.md

 # Optimal parameter choice for regularized Shannon sampling formulas

-This repository contains the code files used for the paper ["Optimal parameter choice for regularized Shannon sampling formulas"](https://arxiv.org/abs/2407.16401).
+This repository contains the code files used for the paper ["Some remarks on regularized Shannon sampling formulas"](https://arxiv.org/abs/2407.16401).
 </br></br>

 **$\bullet$ plot_proofs.m** </br>